devopslecturer/awmsc2022/README.md

     Don’t interrupt and cut another person off while they are talking.
     Listen when someone is talking, don’t interject.
     Zero tolerance for bullying.
+    Communication in this order:
+	Paul Greaney > Ruth Lennon > [Team Members]
-    Communication in this order: <<list in order of preference for the team>> Agile way of working.
+    Agile way of working.
     If are assigned a job, take ownership of it and keep it up to date.
     Stick to your agreed working patterns.
 Let the team know when you are late or going early.